Jidaigeki: Types

 In contrast, the coin-throwing Heiji of Zenigata Heiji is a commoner, working for the police, while Ichi (the title character of Zatoichi), a blind masseur, is an outcast, as were many disabled people in that era.
 In fact, masseurs, who typically were at the bottom of the professional food chain, was one of the few vocational positions available to the blind in that era.
 Gokenin Zankurō is a samurai but, due to his low rank and income, he has to work extra jobs that higher-ranking samurai were unaccustomed to doing.

 Whether the lead role is samurai or commoner, jidaigeki usually reach a climax in an immense sword fight just before the end.
-The title character of a series always wins, whether using a sword or a jutte (the device police used to trap, and sometimes to bend or break, an opponent's sword).
+The title character of a series always wins, whether using a sword or a jitte (the device police used to trap, and sometimes to bend or break, an opponent's sword).

 Roles

 Among the characters in jidaigeki are a parade of people with occupations unfamiliar to modern Japanese and especially to foreigners.
 Here are a few: